Koishiwara ware: History

-20th Century Developments
+20th century

 Beginning in the mid-twentieth century, technological advancements such as clay crushers, kiln shelves, and electric kilns allowed Koishiwara potters to work more efficiently and profitably than other potters in the surrounding area.
 As a result, Koishiwara potters were able to purchase land near their ceramic sites and develop it as tourist resorts and retail centers.
 Modern Koishiwara ware pottery represents the success of the mingei or folk craft movement in Japan.

-Contemporary Koishiwara Style
+Contemporary Koishiwara style

 Stylistic trademarks of Koishiwara ware include different types of slip decoration in which light-colored slip is applied to a leather-hard pot before a tool is used to create a pattern which reveals the dark clay underneath.
 The characteristic double glazing style of Koishiwara ware uses an overall clear glaze and trailing or pouring copper green and iron glazes in spots over the clear base glaze.
 The area still serves as a large ceramic production site for everyday wares, attracting tourists and selling large amounts of pottery every year.